pureact/online-video-poker/README.md

 The game checks to see if the hand is any of the below from top to bottom.
 For example it checks to see if a hand is a royal flush before it does a straight flush

+This part is important since a straight flush functions off the basis that it knows the hand is not a royal flush.

 ### Royal Flush